 - Place into your serving dishes and refrigerate for at least an hour.

-- You need to be careful not to overcook the eggs otherwise it will go lumpy.
-The best way to do this is to remove it from the heat and let the residual heat cook the heat.
-If the custard doesn’t appear to be thickening, then return to the stove for a few seconds at a time.
+- You need to be careful not to overcook the eggs; otherwise, it will go lumpy.
+The best way to stop it overcooking is to remove it from the heat and let the residual heat cook the custard.
+If the custard doesn't appear to be thickening, then return to the stove for a few seconds at a time.

 - If you like chia, then try adding about 1/3 cup to this paleo custard recipe.

-- If you’re like me, then you probably used to using vanilla essence all the time.
+- If you’re like me, then you probably use vanilla essence all the time.
 I finally started to use pure vanilla beans after a suggestion by a friend, and I am amazed by the difference.
 One of the cons to using vanilla beans is the cost.
 If you’re looking for a decently priced vanilla beans, you can find vanilla beans here.

-While you can eat this dish by itself, you will actually find that it goes well with many other dishes such as a scrumptious apple crisp.
+While you can eat this custard by itself, you will actually find that it goes well with many other dishes such as a scrumptious apple crisp.

-If you have made this yummy paleo custard and have your own variation, you would love to share, or you have some feedback then please feel free to leave a comment below.
+If you have made this yummy paleo custard and have your own variation that you would love to share, or you have some feedback, then please feel free to leave a comment below.